-Following an initial consultation document last summer, in February the Department of Trade and Industry produced its first review of regional competitiveness.
-This document comprises a set of indicators of relative regional competitiveness and the department plans to produce a similar report twice yearly from now on.
+Following an initial consultation document last summer, the Department of Trade and Industry has decided to produce regularly a review of regional competitiveness.
+These reviews are planned to be twice yearly, and the second was produced in July.
+These documents comprise a set of Regional Competitiveness Indicators (RCIs).
 The department defines regional competitiveness as the ability of regions to generate high income and employment levels while remaining exposed to domestic and international competition.
+Regional Competitiveness Indicators have evolved from the Business Competitiveness Indicators (BCIs) which were developed in 1995.
+The five BCIs are Gross Domestic Product per head, average earnings, employment levels, business formation and survival rates.
+These measures have been extended to provide a wider picture of regional competitiveness.
 Some of the indicators presented are primarily measures of the outcome of the competitiveness process.
 Such figures include regional gross domestic product (GDP) and household income per head, the regional labour force participation and unemployment rates.
 Other indicators, such as labour productivity, the extent of education attainment, R and D intensity and the rate of new firm formation, are reported as sources of differential competitiveness.
 Finally some indicators, such as average earnings and property rentals, have a rather ambivalent status.
 In so far as they contribute to regional costs they reduce competitiveness.
 However, given that they are part of regional incomes, they imply that the region can sustain high incomes and therefore is competitive.

 Figure 1 reports the regional GDP per head.
-As in all the charts, the information is given in index form, with the UK average set at 100.
+The information is given in index form, with the UK average set at 100.
 The GDP figures are calculated on a workplace basis.
 This means that the gross domestic product is here the sum of the incomes of individuals earned from productive services, allocated to the location of their place of work.
 However, the population base for the per capita figure is taken to be the resident population.
-This has the effect of boosting the figure for cities where there is extensive inward commuting, because the incomes of the commuters are included in the GDP figures but these same commuters are not part of the resident population.
+This has the effect of boosting the figure for cities where there is extensive inward commuting, because the incomes of the commuters is included in the GDP figures but these same commuters are not part of the resident population.
 London dominates on this measure.
-GDP per head is almost 40% higher in London than the UK average.
+GDP per head is almost 40% higher in

+London than the UK average.
 There are only two other regions, the South East and Scotland, with above average GDP per head and these have values (103.9 and 100.2) only slightly above 100.
 What is clear is that the extensive commuting primarily into London from the South East and Eastern regions significantly boosts the London figure.
-Note also the very low figures in Northern Ireland, Wales and the North East which have GDP per head values which are respectively 17.4%, 14.9% and 14.5% below the UK average.
+Note also the very low figures in Merseyside, Northern Ireland, Wales and the North East which all have GDP per head values which are significantly below the UK average.

 Figure 2 shows the total household disposable income per head across regions.
 These results differ from those in Figure 1 on two counts.
-First, there is an adjustment for tax, national insurance and transfer payments, such as social security benefit.
+First, there is an adjustment for tax, National Insurance and transfer payments, such as social security benefit.
 Second, earned income is allocated to where the recipient lives rather than where he or she works.
-These adjustments narrow the regional London is still highest value at 115.4, but the South East, East and South West regional values are also above the UK average at 107.3, 105.4 and 100.7 respectively.
-The narrower regional differentials in terms of income per head also comes through for lower income regions.
+These adjustments narrow the regional differentials.
+London still has the highest value but the South East and East have regional values above the UK average.
+The narrower regional differentials in terms of income per head also come through for lower income regions.
 The North East, Northern Ireland and Wales are those regions with the lowest household income levels, but now at just over 10% below UK average values.
-In terms of this income measure, Scotland is 1.4% below the UK average.
+In terms of this income measure, Scotland is fractionally below the UK average.